 NOTE: To find a United States public library near you, check out the Public Libraries website.

-∞ Barnes & Noble – Kids in grades 1 – 6 can earn a free book after reading 8 books, logging them and writing a few details about them.
-This year’s program runs from May 15 – Sept.
-3, 2018.
+∞ Barnes & Noble – Kids in grades 1 – 6 can earn a free book after reading 8 books, logging them, and writing a few details about them.
+Students should bring their completed journals to a Barnes & Noble store between August 1st and August 31st, 2019.
+Click on your child’s age to download the journal and see details.

 ∞ Half Price Books – This bookseller has a Feed Your Brain summer reading program.
-Kids 14 and under earn Bookworm Bucks (it is usually $5 for each month of the program) to spend at their stores after reading 300 minutes per month.
+Kids 14 and under earn Bookworm Bucks (it is usually $5 for each month of the program – June and July) to spend at their stores after reading 300 minutes per month.
 They also have a program for teens.
+Teens can write a book review of one of the selected titles and earn their own Bookworm Bucks.
 The website link has great resources for choosing books for your children as well!
+Kids must turn in their forms by August 29, 2019 to earn their rewards.

 ∞ Chuck E. Cheese’s – This amusement offers reward calendars for kids for doing various things including reading.
-If your child reads a book every day for 2 weeks, he or she can earn 10 free tokens.
+If your child reads a book every day for 2 weeks, he or she can earn 10 free play points.
 One offer per child can be redeemed in a day.
 Food purchase is required, though (not beverage), so this may not work for any families that keep kosher.
+Scroll down the page to see the Reading Rewards calendars.
+The offer expires Dec.
+31, 2019.

 If you are aware of any other national programs, please let me know in the Comments section!